bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    -Document Object Model, it's an object representation of the HTML elements in a website.

 2. What is an event?
+    - An event is any interaction from a user, with a website.
+Such as scrolls, mouse, etc.

 3. What is an event listener?
+    -  "Event Listener" `listens` fir specific event elements.
+It will callback, and the events will be triggered.

 4. Why would we convert a NodeList into an Array?
+    - So that the array methods such as .forEach, .filter .sort .map, the list goes on.

 5. What is a component?
+    - Components are "reusable" code that is used to build elements for sharing functions and styling

 ### Git Set up